 The ‘residence nil-rate band’

-The ‘residence nil-rate band’ can be claimed by the estates of people who die after 6 April 2017, and it will start at £100,000 per person – increasing by £25,000 every April until 2020, when the £175,000 maximum will be reached.
-From April 2021, it will increase by inflation every year.
+The ‘residence nil-rate band’ can be claimed by the estates of people who die after 6 April 2017, and is £175,000.
 This is in addition to the nil-rate band.

 As the name suggests, the ‘residence nil-rate band’ only applies to your main residence.
 It is only available where the main residence is passed on death to a direct "lineal" descendant.
 Estates above £2 million will have the ‘residence nil-rate band’ reduced by £1 for every £2 over the threshold.